 Well, if you’re reading this you have already made it through teething, but the same cannot be said for a newborn.
 We at Neighborhood Smiles care about the health of our West Salem, WI patients and that’s why we want to provide you with useful knowledge about how to care for a baby that is teething.
-It’s no secret that new parents have a lot on their plate, so Dr. Welch wants to remind you that amidst the chaos of a brand new child, it is important to take care of yourself as well.
+It’s no secret that new parents have a lot on their plate, so Dr. Shih wants to remind you that amidst the chaos of a brand new child, it is important to take care of yourself as well.
 Your baby will benefit from it!

-Since your baby won’t need to see Dr. Welch until most of their tiny new teeth have erupted (around three years old), they are counting on you to maintain their dental care.
+Since your baby won’t need to see Dr. Shih until most of their tiny new teeth have erupted (around three years old), they are counting on you to maintain their dental care.
 However, you don’t have to go it alone!
-Waterloo Heights Dental Center wants all West Salem, WI babies to have healthy mouths, so please call us, and Dr. Welch will help you with any questions or concerns.
+Waterloo Heights Dental Center wants all West Salem, WI babies to have healthy mouths, so please call us, and Dr. Shih will help you with any questions or concerns.

 As your infant grows and develops, their baby teeth will erupt (come up through the gums).
 This is a necessary part of every baby’s life, but it is very uncomfortable for the baby and usually results in plenty of crying.
 The reason teething causes so much grief is that there is no definitive cure, and many parents (especially new parents) may not know how to soothe their baby through this process.
 The best thing you can do is learn about teething and understand that every baby will face different challenges as their teeth grow in.